How Does It Feel to Be Addicted to Drugs or Alcohol?You are here:

 Overcoming drug and alcohol addiction involves more than simply stopping the use of a substance.
 Recovery is dependent on simultaneously treating the mental, physical, and spiritual elements that contributed to your substance use.
 Seeking the expertise of specialists who understand the complexities of addiction is your best option.

-Get Help for Addiction at Design for Change Recovery
+Get Help for Addiction to Drugs at Design for Change Recovery

 Would you like to make some positive changes in your life?
 If so, contact Design for Change Recovery today.
 We understand how it feels to be addicted to drugs or alcohol.
 That’s why we offer a comprehensive, fully-accredited addiction treatment program that can be customized for your specific needs.